 So when you’re looking at commodities to invest in, it’s important to focus on the specific factors that are driving each one.
-For example, if gold is rising, it may be due to a host of differing supply and demand issues that have nothing to do with natural gas or hogs, for example.
+For example, if the futures price of gold is rising, it may be due to a host of differing supply and demand issues that have nothing to do with natural gas or hogs, for example.

 Therefore, investing in commodities is much more complex than the catch-all term indicates.

 Supply and demand rule